jkkersey/Mapping-Urban-Informality/README.md

 All data provided in this repository has been provided with the knowledge and consent of its creators.

 Please note that the datasets may not share a common definition of urban informality.
-Please reference the documentation for a particular dataset for more information on the methodology by which the data was obtained.
+Please reference the documentation for a particular dataset for more information identification methodology.